RintaroMasaoka/RintaroMasaoka.github.io/index.md

 ## About me
 I am Rintaro Masaoka, a master's student in condensed matter theory and statistical physics.
-My research focuses on quantum phase transitions, with a particular interest in quantum critical phenomena characterized by nontrivial dynamical exponents.
+My research focuses on quantum phase transitions, with a particular interest in quantum critical phenomena characterized by frustration-freeness and nontrivial dynamical exponents.

 ## Affiliation